AndrewC101/PokemonTrueRed/README.md

 - There are several trainers who are particularly strong who are out hunting noobs
 - Pegasus (Yugioh) is in Rock Tunnel, looking for Kaiba
 - Chris Chan is hiding in Rock Tunnel and nearly everyone there has something to say about it.
 Get Flash to find him
+- Yuna (FFX) is in Pokeon Tower in Lavender Town, she will battle after the play is Grand Maester (Champion)
 - Celadon mart has all the best TMs, available as soon as you get there
 - In Celadon Game Cornor is Jackpot Jack, he always wins.
 Follow the clues to find out his dark secret then confront him about it
+- Officer Jenny is in the Rocket Hideout, she will ask if you are a Team Rocket member and battle if you say yes
 - Celadon Mansion has a lot of updated dialog, the programmer defends the many bugs in his code
 - Trainers in Celadon Gym are having a bit of an argument
 - Silph Co building has the elusive rank S rockets and rocket CEOs, you can never defeat their salaries!
 - Cloud (FF7) is on floor 11 of Silph Co, he will battle if the player has beaten Sephiroth
 - Sabrinna gives Psychic TM and can be rematched for as many as you want
 - Mr Miyagi (Karate Kid) is fishing on route 12, he will battle if the player agrees
+- Yuffie is in the Fuchsia city gym
 - Koga gives Swords dance TM and can be rematched for as many as you want
 - 6 Magikarp man on Route 21 thinks he is an optional boss.
 Maybe he is
 - Cinnabar Pokemon Lab has updated dialog about Mewtwo.
 One of the scientists has gone slightly mad